LeStolz/XR-Interactive/README.md

 - Center of marker to side: 41.5cm.
 - Side length of tile: 45.5cm.
 - Cubes: 6 / 2 \* 8 distinct cubes with distinct faces in each cube.
-Any cube can share at most 2 faces with another.

 ## Setup